My Transfer Plan

 1.Who is my advisor?

-All new students initially meet with an advisor in the C&A office or in the office from which they are receiving special services, such as the Services for Students with Disabilities office or office of Adult Services.
+All new students initially meet with an advisor in Counseling & Advising or in the office from which they are receiving special services, such as Services for Students with Disabilities or Adult Services.
 In subsequent semesters, students are advised according to their major.
-General Studies and Undecided students are advised in the C&A office.
+General Studies and undecided students are advised in Counseling & Advising.
 Declared majors are advised by their faculty advisor, usually the department chair or program manager.
 Check the Advisor Contact List to determine the advisor for your major.

 2.Why do I need advising?

 Students need to see an advisor to make sure they are taking the classes required in their major and are meeting any other degree requirements.
 Students also see advisors for planning future classes, selecting a major or career, creating a transfer plan, and obtaining referrals for academic services as needed.

 Students should see their advisor during registration if they need help choosing classes.
 Current students are encouraged to see their advisor as early as possible during the registration period when all courses are open and seats are available.
 Students should also see their advisor, as needed, to discuss issues of concern, get a referral for academic support services, or to do long-range planning.

 4.How do I make an educational plan?